|

 Chalchiuhtilicue,

-light and heat the world for 312 years.
+chosen to light and heat the world for 312

-Black God of Night, taunted and tease her,
+the Black God of Night, taunted and tease

-light and ended her fortuitous reign. – from
+out her light and ended her fortuitous reign.

 Tiempo”